amk221/train-up.simple_theme/README.md

 ## Installation

 1. Simply drop this into your WordPress __themes__ folder
-2. Active the theme from within WordPress
+2. Activate the theme from within WordPress

 ### Why?